Generic name: MORPHINE SULFATE 15mg

-Individually titrate MORPHABOND to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving MORPHABOND to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse.
+Individually titrate MORPHABOND ER to a dose that provides adequate analgesia and minimizes adverse reactions.
+Continually reevaluate patients receiving MORPHABOND ER to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1)].
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.
 During chronic therapy periodically reassess the continued need for the use of opioid analgesics.

-Patients who experience breakthrough pain may require a dose increase of MORPHABOND, or may need rescue medication with an appropriate dose of an immediate-release analgesic.
-If the level of pain increases after dose stabilization, attempt to identify the source of increased pain before increasing the MORPHABOND dose.
-Because steady-state plasma concentrations are approximated in 1 day, MORPHABOND dosage adjustments may be done every 1 to 2 days.
+Patients who experience breakthrough pain may require a dosage adjustment of MORPHABOND ER, or may need rescue medication with an appropriate dose of an immediate-release analgesic.
+If the level of pain increases after dose stabilization, attempt to identify the source of increased pain before increasing the MORPHABOND ER dosage.
+Because steady-state plasma concentrations are approximated in 1 day, MORPHABOND ER dosage adjustments may be done every 1 to 2 days.

 More about MorphaBond (morphine)

 - Dosage Information

 - Drug Interactions